Conduitry/contexty/README.md

 After .then()ed promise: 2
 After .then()ed promise: 3
 After timeout: 1
-After creating child context: x
+In child context: 1
+With overridden value: x
 After timeout: 2
-After creating child context: x
+In child context: 2
+With overridden value: x
 After timeout: 3
-After creating child context: x
+In child context: 3
+With overridden value: x
 Back in original context: 1
 Back in original context: 2
 Back in original context: 3